wrongfully/cheeky_smiles/README.md

 Cheeky Smiles owns a party hosting company.
 He would like a more efficient way to charge customers for parties.
 Cheeky Smiles has decided to write a python algorithm that can automatically email invoices to customers.
 The invoices should include the line-item prices for the customer's request.

-The party price starts at **$100** for the basic package.
+The party packages starts at **$100** for the basic package.
 The customers can pay extra for any addons.

+\
 **Addons Price List:**
 - Bouncy House (H): $50
 - Slip & Slide (S): $40